-After falling short last year, Seider got the necessary votes to join the Howell Board during the Municipal Election on Tuesday, April 3.
+After falling short last year, Seider got the necessary votes to join the Howell Board on Tuesday, April 3.
 His win unseats current Vice President Steve Johnson.
 The other winner in the race was incumbent Marty Hodits.

 Hodits was the top vote getter in the tight race.
 He earned 27.37 percent of the vote and tallied 3,403 total votes.
 Seider placed second with 3,048 votes, 24.54 percent.
 Johnson was right beind with 3,020 votes (24.29 percent).
 Marie Haupt rounded out the field with 2,916 votes (23.45 percent).

 While a new face will be joining the Franics Howell Board, incumbents were the winner in .
 Mike MacCormack and Barbara Story retained their seats and will serve a three-year term.